MicrosoftDocs/win32/desktop-src/direct3dhlsl/sm5-object-texture2darray-gatherblue.md

 ---
 title: Texture2DArray::GatherBlue(S,float,int) function
-description: Returns the blue components of the four texel values that would be used in a bi-linear filtering operation. ms.assetid: f81596b5-afd1-4baf-b6c0-ca4661a3ef22
+description: Returns the blue components of the four texel values that would be used in a bi-linear filtering operation. | Texture2DArray::GatherBlue(S,float,int) function ms.assetid: f81596b5-afd1-4baf-b6c0-ca4661a3ef22
 keywords:
 - GatherBlue function HLSL